jermp/cmd_line_parser/README.md

 Command Line Parser for C++17
 ----

-This is a simgle-header command line parser for C++17.
+This is a single-header command line parser for C++17.

-It offers, basically, the same funcionalities of other popular libraries, such as [cxxopts](https://github.com/jarro2783/cxxopts), [cmdline](https://github.com/tanakh/cmdline) and [argparse](https://github.com/hbristow/argparse), but relies on the powerful `if  constexpr` construct of C++17 instead of dynamic casting.
+It offers, basically, the same funcionalities as other popular libraries, such as [cxxopts](https://github.com/jarro2783/cxxopts), [cmdline](https://github.com/tanakh/cmdline) and [argparse](https://github.com/hbristow/argparse), but relies on the powerful `if  constexpr` construct of C++17 instead of dynamic casting.